ADIR: Adaptive Diffusion for Image Reconstruction: Related Work

+The class-guided sampling method that has been proposed in \citep{guidedDiff} modifies the sampling procedure in \eqref{eq:synthesis} by adding to the mean of the Gaussian a term that depends on the gradient of an offline-trained classifier, which has been trained using noisy images $\{\x_t\}$ for each $t$, and approximates the likelihood $p_{c|\x_t}$, where $c$ is the desired class.
+This procedure has been shown to improve the quality of the samples generated for the learned classes.

-\paragraph{Diffusion models} In recent years, many works utilized diffusion models for image manipulation and reconstruction tasks \cite{rombach2022high, kawar2022imagic, kawar2022denoising, whang2022deblurring, SR3}, where a denoising network is trained to learn the prior distribution of the data.
-At test time, some conditioning mechanism is combined with the learned prior to solve very challenging imaging tasks \cite{avrahami2022blended, avrahami2022blendedLatent, chung2022mr}.
+In recent years, many works utilized diffusion models for image manipulation and reconstruction tasks \citep{choi2021ilvr,rombach2022high, kawar2022imagic, kawar2022denoising, whang2022deblurring, SR3, zhu2023denoising, ozdenizci2023restoring, delbracio2023inversion,garber2023image}, where a denoising network is trained to learn the prior distribution of the data, then at test time, some conditioning mechanism is combined with the learned prior to solve very challenging imaging tasks \citep{avrahami2022blended, avrahami2022blendedLatent, chung2022mr}.
+Note that our novel adaptive diffusion ingredient can be incorporated with any conditional sampling scheme that is based on diffusion models.

-In \cite{whang2022deblurring,SR3} the problems of deblurring and super-resolution were considered.
-Then, a diffusion model has been trained to perform this task where instead of adding noise at each of its steps, a blur or downsampling is performed.
+In \citep{whang2022deblurring,SR3} the problems of deblurring and super-resolution were considered.
+Specifically, a diffusion model is trained to perform the task.
 In this way, the model learns to carry out the deblurring or super-resolution task directly.
 Notice that these models are trained for one specific task and cannot be used for the other as is.

-The closest works to us are \cite{Giannone2022Few,Sheynin2022KNN,kawar2022imagic}.
-These very recent concurrent works consider the task of image editting and perform an adaptation of the used diffusion model using the provided input and external data.
+The closest works to us are \citep{Giannone2022Few,Sheynin2022KNN,kawar2022imagic}.
+These recent works consider the task of image editing and perform an adaptation of the used diffusion model with the provided input and external data.
 Yet, notice that neither of these works consider the task of image reconstruction as we do here or apply our proposed sampling scheme for this task.